RubyTemple/Farlight-84-Mouse-Fixer/README.md

 2. Extract the contents to a location of your choice.

-3. Double-click on the "FarlightFixer.bat" script to run it.
+3. Double-click on the "Farlight.bat" script to run it.

 ## How It Works